Fulham: History

 The word Fulham originates from Old English, with Fulla being a personal name, and hamm being land hemmed in by water or marsh, or a river-meadow.
 So Fulla's hemmed-in land.
-It is spelled Fuleham in the 1066 Domesday Book.
+It is spelt Fuleham in the 1066 Domesday Book.

 In recent years, there has been a great revival of interest in Fulham's earliest history, largely due to the Fulham Archaeological Rescue Group.
 This has carried out a number of digs, particularly in the vicinity of Fulham Palace, which show that approximately 5,000 years ago Neolithic people were living by the riverside and in other parts of the area.
 Excavations have also revealed Roman settlements during the third and fourth centuries AD.